Sorry, you need to enable JavaScript to visit this website.

 Outcomes

 Usually, the type of input requested from the youth groups is their opinion about the effectiveness of the suggested policy and the potential consequences of the policy for the young groups.
 Their opinion is integrated into the new policies by adopting the youth’s suggestions and including them in the final text of the policies.
-Although there is no obligation from the public organizations' side to mention the young group’s participation in the final form of the policy, usually the policymakers mention and thank them in public speeches.
+Although there is no obligation from the public organisations' side to mention the young group’s participation in the final form of the policy, usually the policymakers mention and thank them in public speeches.

 Large-scale initiatives for dialogue or debate between public institutions and young people